mlozowska/performance_testing/README.md

 ```
 **4) Open your browser and navigate to http://localhost:8089/**

-**5) The locust web interface should be displayed.
+**5) The Locust web interface should be displayed.
 Populate the fields with the following data:**
 - Number of total users to simulate: 5
 - Spawn rate: 1
 - Host: http://localhost:5002